elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When we receive the data, text always comes as string.
-And for binary data, we can choose between Blob and ArrayBuffer formats.
-That’s set by socket.binaryType property, it’s "blob" by default, so binary data comes as Blob objects.
-Blob is a high-level binary object, it directly integrates with &#8249;a&#8250;, &#8249;img&#8250; and other tags, so that is a sane default.
-But for binary processing, to access individual data bytes, we can change it to "arraybuffer".
+  <div><strong>Interview Response:</strong> The text is always sent as a string when receiving data.
+We can use the Blob or ArrayBuffer formats for binary data, and the socket determines that.
+Because the binaryType attribute is set to "blob" by default, binary data represents as Blob objects.
+Blob is a high-level binary object that integrates seamlessly with &#8249;a&#8250;, &#8249;img&#8250;, and other tags; thus, it's a reasonable default.
+However, we may modify it to "arraybuffer" for binary processing to access individual data bytes.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />